2200117/CS220AU-DP-2022/README.md

 - explore literature on digital identity & existential risk
 - think about research question
 - choose an existential risk to work on
+- look for images/videos/audios to add to website